AMENDED AND RESTATED BYLAWS

 ARTICLE 2 - OFFICES OF THE CORPORATION

 The principal office of the Corporation shall be located at such location within the State of California as the Board of Directors so elects.
-The Board of Directors may change the principal office from one location to another within the State of California.
-The Board of Directors may establish other offices within or outside the State of California as appropriate for fulfilling the purposes of the Corporation.
+The Board may change the principal office from one location to another within the State of California.
+The Board may establish other offices within or outside the State of California as appropriate for fulfilling the purposes of the Corporation.

 ARTICLE 3 - MEMBERSHIP